ahbk/my-nixos/readme.md

 ## todo
 - solve nvim-tree's lack of ctrl-o/ctrl-i and incompatibility with netrw
-- figure out telescope/ripgrep's deal with ignores (will fzf be of use?)
+- figure out telescope/ripgrep's deal with ignores
 - implement swaylock with lid switch